BOI committed to promote country as investment destination - PakObserver

 He said the government would hold road show in China, Germany including all big economies in coming few months for increasing Pakistan’s Foreign Direct Investment.

-Through new work plan, BIO would hold road shows with the collaboration of chambers of industries and All Pakistan Textile Mills Association (APTMA) for focusing on textile and steel industry, he said.
+Through new work plan, BIO would hold road shows with the collaboration of chambers of industries and All Pakistan Textile Mills Association (APTMA) for focusing on textile and steel industry, he added.